-In this post, I’m going to explain the ED VA Rating criteria in detail as well as my top 3 tips to get VA Special Monthly Compensation for Erectile Dysfunction.
+In this post, I’m going to explain the ED VA Rating criteria in detail, as well as my top 3 tips to get VA Special Monthly Compensation for Erectile Dysfunction.

-Erectile Dysfunction is assigned a 0% service connected VA rating under Special Monthly Compensation (SMC) Category (K) or SMC-K, for “Loss of Use of a Creative Organ.”
+Erectile Dysfunction is assigned a 0% service-connected VA rating under Special Monthly Compensation (SMC) Category (K) or SMC-K for “Loss of Use of a Creative Organ.”

-Many Veterans suffer from ED from active duty service, and there are a variety of physical and mental conditions that can cause or make ED worse.
+Many veterans suffer from ED from active duty service, and there are a variety of physical and mental conditions that can cause or make ED worse.

 For example, Erectile Dysfunction is a common claim for secondary service connection, especially secondary to mental health conditions such as PTSD, Depression, and Anxiety.

-In addition, side effects of medications you take to manage your physical and mental health symptoms can cause or make ED worse.
+In addition, the side effects of medications you take to manage your physical and mental health symptoms can cause or make ED worse.

 - What is Erectile Dysfunction (ED) in Veterans?